yevheniyc/Autodidact/1l_React_ET_Lynda/README.md

 ### React Essential Training - Lynda
-The example files contain start and finish mini-project that were created while following the tutorials.
+The example files contain start and finish mini-projects that were created while following the tutorials.
 Below is the tutorial step-by-step description with important commands and scripts

 Allow markdown specific code snippets to be added in vim: